shaiadul/SchoolMap/README.md

   * Only Admin see Dashboard.
   * Employ Rout (Employer list with search, filter, and sort).

-  ## Technology I use for this project:-:sweat_drops:
+  ## Technology I use for this project:-:sweat_drops:-
   * React
   * Express
   * Mongodb